-It’s easy to start a discussion about fossils and paleontology: just ask your students to name their favorite dinosaurs.
-Everybody’s got one!
+It’s easy to start a discussion about fossils and paleontology.
+Just ask your students to name their favorite dinosaurs.
+Almost everybody has a dino fave!

-Depending upon the grade(s) you teach, your discussion may revolve around characteristics and classification of specific dinosaurs, the concept of extinction, the field of paleontology, or much more.
-We’ve amassed a wealth of links and ideas that we’re sure will help you get your class excited about learning more.
+Depending upon the grade(s) you teach, your discussion may revolve around characteristics and classification of specific dinosaurs… the concept of extinction… or even the field of paleontology.
+We’ve amassed a wealth of links and ideas that will help you get your class excited about learning more.
 So… start digging!

-If you have any ideas for new discussion starters on this topic, you’re invited to share with us in the comments section below, and be sure to browse our selection of fun and educational paleontology and life science experiments!
+If you have any ideas for new discussion starters on this topic, share with us in the comments section below, and be sure to browse our selection of fun and educational paleontology and life science experiments!

 What DON’T We Know?

 Were dinosaurs warm-blooded or cold-blooded?
 Which one was the first?
 The biggest?
 The fuzziest?
 How did certain species learn to fly?
 Most of all, why aren’t there any dinosaurs alive today?

-There are countless excellent websites about dinos, fossils, and paleontology—too many to share!
-But one of our favorites for younger students comes from the American Museum of Natural History.
-Their Big Dig website includes card games, videos, hands-on activities, interviews with paleontologists, and more.
+One of our favorites dino online resources for younger students is the American Museum of Natural History’s Big Dig page.
+It includes card games, hands-on activities, interviews with paleontologists, and more.
 We especially loved their interactive games, and your students will, too.

-We also enjoyed the expansive collection of fossil photographs at Smithsonian’s National Museum of Natural History.
-If your students are working at fossil identification, this is the place to start!
+The collection of fossil photos at Smithsonian’s National Museum of Natural History is also a winner.
+If your students are working at fossil identification, this is undoubtedly the best place to start!

 What’s in a Name?

 The word dinosaur is from the Greek deinos (terrible) and sauros (lizard).
-Some names are short; others are tongue twisters.
-Take a look at these common roots found in dinosaur names:
+Some dino names are short, while others are tongue twisters.
+Let’s consider these common roots found in dinosaur names:

 Dinosaurs Among Us

 The evolution of life on Earth is full of amazing episodes.
-But one story that really captures the imagination is the transition from the familiar, charismatic dinos that dominated the planet for around 170 million years into a new, small, airborne form that still survives today: birds!
+But there is one story that really captures the imagination: the transition from the familiar, charismatic dinos that dominated the planet for around 170 million years into a new, smaller form that still survives today.
+Namely, birds!